pmatigakis/vedette/README.md

 The following applications are required.

-* PostgreSQL version 9.5 or higher
+* PostgreSQL version 12 or higher.
+It is recommended to use PostgreSQL 15.3
 * RabbitMQ version 3.5 or higher
 * Docker